 Brooks immediately ran outside to confront the Mesa Tow Truck Company driver who, according to him, turned out to be a really nice guy and was able to release his car, but other patrons of the Emporium havent been as lucky.

 Andrea Paiva, an assistant research professor at the University of Rhode Island’s Cancer Prevention Research Center also regularly eats lunch at the Emporium.
 On Feb.
 10, she parked along the wall between Bagelz and the Citizens Bank ATM nearby and walked in for lunch.
+She noticed a tow truck nearby but payed no attention to it, as the tow truck driver was performing a semi truck repair.
 When she came out less than 20 minutes later, she thought her car had been stolen.

 “I appreciate why they tow people from there,” she said.
 “Those are businesses and you don’t want [the spaces] taken up all the time.”
 But Paiva couldn’t imagine why she would have been towed while inside one of those businesses.

 Paiva was given the phone number of J&D’s West Kingston Service, who handles all the towing at the Emporium and spoke to the company’s owner, Jon LaChappelle who told her that the person who had reported her car saw her walk in the opposite direction toward campus, adding a matching description of her clothing.
 According to Paiva, neither her alibi nor corroboration from employees at Bagelz who saw her had any effect on LaChappelle’s judgement, and Paiva left with her car but $117 poorer.